maskman1221/Writing-a-Shell/README.md

-# I want to write a c shell.
+I want to write a c shell.
 ## Goal
 The command can be executed by programing.
 ## Method
 Using getchar ( ) to get the command and call the " system call" function for executing the command.
 ## Challenge
-Fork is to ensure there will not be errors.
+The fork is to ensure there will not be errors.